-Vice President of Global Citizenship Initiatives IBM
+Vice President of Global Citizenship Initiatives

 Jen Crozier is IBM’s Vice President of Global Citizenship Initiatives and is responsible for a broad portfolio of philanthropic initiatives that provide grants of IBM technology and talent to communities around the world.
 Ms. Crozier led the development of the Smarter Cities Challenge, which provides teams of IBM experts and strategic guidance to city leaders and helped devise the Corporate Service Corps, a corporate version of the Peace Corps that deploys thousands of IBM’s future leaders on service assignments around the world.